Ghazvinie/boilerplate-project-urlshortener/README.md

 ### App functionality:
 - Add a URL to the database
 - Recieve a shortened version of the URL
-- Use the short URL to access the original URL
+- Use the short URL to access the original URL - accessed through localhost:[PORT]/api/shorturl/[SHORT_URL]
 - Invalid URLs return an error

 ### Although based on a FCC project, the app has been extended: